sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Key - value pairs in list: [home: :earth, closest: :mercury, farthest: :neptune]
 ```

-If we want to, we can also include different data types as values.
+We can also include different data types as values if we want to.

-We can also iterate over lists using multiple methods, which we'll discuss in more detail when we get to iterators.
+Additionally, we can also iterate over lists using multiple methods, which we'll discuss in more detail when we get to iterators.

 ## 6. Tuples
-Tuples in Elixir are ordered collections of values which can contain one or more different data types.
-They are not meant to hold multiple values, neither iterate over them.
-This is because when we access an element in a tuple by index, Elixir needs to traverse the entire tuple to find the element, which can be slow and inefficient for large tuples.
+Tuples in Elixir are ordered collections of values that can contain one or more different data types.
+They are not meant to hold multiple values or iterate over them; when we access an element in a tuple by index, Elixir needs to traverse the entire tuple to find the element, which can be slow and inefficient for large tuples.
 In contrast, arrays and lists allow us to access elements by index in constant time, making them much faster for iterative operations.

 Unlike other languages, we use curly brackets `{}` to define a tuple in Elixir: